 As this study is descriptive in natureand given our experience with grantee surveys, we do not expect item nonresponse to be large and do not plan to use statistical methods to impute missing data.
 In cases where there are missing responses, we will use pairwise deletion.
 However, if there are respondents with large amounts of missing data (defined as missing most of one or more of survey sections), we will compare and report on whether the basic characteristics of nonrespondents (size, percent of participants “most-in-need”, urbanicity) differ from respondents.

 Interviews and focus group response.
+For the interviews, we expect that all program staff identified will agree to participate.
+For the State System Capacity Assessment, we will work with the lead state staff person to identify state staff and local lead organizations.
+We will then work with the local lead organization contact to identify organization staff, partner staff, and employer staff.
+For the Youth Apprenticeship Readiness Grant Evaluation, we will work with the primary contact person for the grant to identify appropriate staff and partners and to schedule interviews.
+We will use program staff to provide introduction to partners and discuss importance of the study to increase partner participation in interviews.

+B.4.
 Test procedures

 Below, we discuss how the study team has sought to reduce and test for the time burden for the survey.